 Indy Learning Center provides a nurturing, loving, educational environment in a residential

 a small group setting with other children and adults.

 child (biting, hitting, pushing, etc.) he/she may be asked to sit in “time-out” for a short period of time (one

 minute per year in age) to remove him/her from the situation.
 Under no circumstance will we ridicule, embarrass or use any

 type of physical punishment with a child.
-In cases where behaviors threaten the safety of other children
+In extreme cases where behaviors repeatedly threaten the safety of other children

 or the operation of our program we reserve the right to remove the child from our program.

-1) Completed Enrollment Application (all papers in this
+1) Completed Enrollment Application

 3) Certification of a Physical Exam given by a

 4) Copy of Birth Certificate